 Anne Marie Sferra

 Anne Marie Sferra is chair of the Appellate Advocacy group.
 She has experience in insurance cases, including class actions, ERISA, bad faith claims, coverage issues and involving Ohio's tort reform laws.
-Anne Marie also has experience handling cases involving trade secrets, enforcement of confidentiality agreements, defamation, invasion of privacy, tortious interference with contractual relations, and a variety of business-related claims.
-She has litigated election and referenda issues throughout Ohio, and also provides mediation and arbitration services.
+Anne Marie also has experience handling a wide variety of business-related cases, original actions, and election law matters (including initiative and referendum petitions).

 In 2008, Anne Marie became the first Columbus-area attorney to be certified as an Appellate Law Specialist by the Ohio State Bar Association.
 She was a member of the legal counsel team to the 200-member Ohio Alliance for Civil Justice to reform Ohio's tort laws under Ohio House Bill 350 and Ohio Senate Bill 120 and is counsel on numerous amicus curiae briefs, primarily in the Ohio Supreme Court, on behalf of the Ohio Manufacturers Association, the Ohio Chamber of Commerce, the Ohio Hospital Association, the American Insurance Association and others.